ucsf-wynton/wynton-website-hpc/docs/hpc/status/incidents-current.md

 <br><span class="timestamp">February 27, 07:30 PT</span>

-**Notice**: The file system latency is extremely high, resulting in the cluster being unnusable and attemps to log in via SSH failing.
+**Notice**: The file system latency is extremely high, resulting in the cluster being unusable and attempts to log in via SSH failing.
 <br><span class="timestamp">February 26, 19:30 PT</span>

 **Notice**: We are working with the vendor to try to resolve this